MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/index.md

     ```

-    Go to your Windows PowerShell window, and type in `import-module .\ConfigurationManager.psd1`:
+    Go to your Windows PowerShell window, and type in `Import-Module .\ConfigurationManager.psd1`:

     ```
     PS C:\Program Files (x86)\Microsoft Configuration Manager\AdminConsole\bin>
-    PS C:\Program Files (x86)\Microsoft Configuration Manager\AdminConsole\bin> import-module .\ConfigurationManager.psd1
+    PS C:\Program Files (x86)\Microsoft Configuration Manager\AdminConsole\bin> Import-Module .\ConfigurationManager.psd1
     ```

  > [!NOTE]
  > To run the Configuration Manager cmdlets, you need to switch the path to the Configuration Manager site.

-3. Go to your Windows PowerShell window, and type in CD <site code>:, replacing <site code> with your site code (the site code "ABC" is used below):
+3. Go to your Windows PowerShell window, and type in CD \<site code\>:, replacing \<site code\> with your site code (the site code "ABC" is used below):

     ```
     PS C:\Program Files (x86)\Microsoft Configuration Manager\AdminConsole\bin> CD ABC: